canonical/lxd/doc/instances.md

 The proxy device also supports a `nat` mode where packets are forwarded using NAT rather than being proxied through a separate connection.
-This has benefit that the client address is maintained without the need for the target destination to support the `PROXY` protocol (which is the only way to pass the client address through when using the proxy device in non-nat mode).
+This has benefit that the client address is maintained without the need for the target destination to support the `PROXY` protocol (which is the only way to pass the client address through when using the proxy device in non-NAT mode).

 When configuring a proxy device with `nat=true`, you will need to ensure that the target instance has a static IP configured in LXD on its NIC device.
 E.g.